cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 2/7 - NO CLASS... complete the Reaction Diffusion tutorial.
 I'll be at [the International Conference on Live Coding](http://iclc.livecodenetwork.org/2020/schedule.html).

 ### Week 5: Perlin Flows, Navier-Stokes, and other Fluid Simulations
-2/10 - Guest lecture with [Alexander Dupuis](http://alexanderdupuis.com/) on performing with video feedback systems.
-Perlin Flows.
+2/10 - Guest lecture with [Alexander Dupuis](http://alexanderdupuis.com/) on performing with video feedback systems...
+MOVED.
+To be rescheduled.
+Assignment: Read the chapters on [Cellular Noise](https://thebookofshaders.com/12/) and [Fractal Brownian Motion](https://thebookofshaders.com/13/) in the Book of Shaders.
 2/13 - Other fluid simulations.

 ### Week 6: Interaction in Digital Arts